 The Töddenland cycle path follows the tracks of the "Tödden or "Tüötten" for about 122 km.
 These were itinerant merchants who in the 17th to 19th centuries travelled as far as the Netherlands with their rolls of linen or other goods on their backs to sell their products.
 These itinerant merchants gave rise to such well-known companies as C & A and Hettlage.
 The trail takes you "across borders" through the northern Münsterland in North Rhine-Westphalia and through the southern Emsland in Lower Saxony.

 At 22 "Tödden stations" you will learn interesting facts about the way of life and the work of the former linen traders.
-In terms of landscape, you will explore the hilly Schafberg plateau near Mettingen, Ibbenbüren and Recke as well as flat heath and moor landscapes in Recke, Hopsten and the southern Emsland.
-You will also find exciting excursion destinations such as the Dörenther Cliffs, the Saller Lake, the Heiliges Meer nature reserve, a sulphur bath and a Tuötten Museum along the route.
-Be inspired by the history and tradition of the wandering merchants and the charm of the riparian towns of Hopsten, Mettingen, Recke as well as Freren, Beesten and Schapen.
+Along the route you will pass the hilly Schafberg plateau near Mettingen, Ibbenbüren and Recke as well as flat heath and moor landscapes in Recke, Hopsten and the southern Emsland.
+You can also discover exciting excursion destinations such as the Dörenther Cliffs, the Saller See lake, the Heiliges Meer nature reserve, a sulphur bath and a Tuötten museum along the route.
+Let yourself be inspired by the history and tradition of the wandering merchants and the charm of the picturesque towns of Hopsten, Mettingen, Recke as well as Freren, Beesten and Schapen.

 The "Old Rectory" in Schapen houses an exhibition on the history of itinerant merchants in the attic.
 In addition to the beginnings of trade, the main focus is on the legendary coin hoard of Schapen.
 In combination with the old smithy and the former breweries, a piece of the past comes alive here.